dmoa/juice/src/Engine/readme.md

     // Internal use
     float last_tick_time;
+    // for average fps
     float fpss [ACCURACY];
+    int fpss_index = -1;
-    int fpss_index;
+    int average_fps = -1;

-    // Contains the average fps over ACCURACY amount of previous fps. int average_fps;

-    // Calculates the new g_dt, average_fps.
-Should use in main loop. void tick();
+    // Calculates the new g_dt & average_fps.
+Should be used in the main loop. void tick();
 };
 ```